 - Hormonal balance: Sleep, stress management, and hydration help regulate hormones like insulin, cortisol, and leptin — all critical for weight regulation.

 Your metabolism is dynamic, not fixed.
 The more you move and nourish your body properly, the more efficiently it burns fat.
-That’s why focusing on long-term lifestyle adjustments rather than short-term dieting makes such a difference.
+That’s why focusing on long-term lifestyle adjustments rather than short-term dieting makes such a difference — and why the next three sections group everything you actually need to do around these three pillars.

 Nutrition is the foundation of any successful weight loss plan.
 Instead of obsessing over calories alone, focus on food quality and portion awareness.
 When you choose natural, whole foods, your body receives more nutrients with fewer empty calories, making fat loss feel easier and more sustainable.